gicmo/nix-java/README.md

 --

-Java bindigs for the NIX library
+Java bindings for the NIX library
 ================================

 This project is an extension for the [NIX](https://github.com/G-Node/nix) library and provides Java bindings for nix.